Why Ardingly College?

 Guardianship Policy

-AEGIS Accredited guardianship organisations have undergone a comprehensive, independent inspection and have met a clearly defined set of AEGIS Quality Standards – a publicly available framework for quality guardianship and student safety.
+AEGIS accredited guardianship organisations have undergone a comprehensive, independent inspection and have met a clearly defined set of AEGIS Quality Standards – a publicly available framework for quality guardianship and student safety.